AlexisDianellos/AlexisDianellos/README.md

 💫 **About Me**
-I'm a 4th year Computer Science student @University of Piraeus with an Erasmus @University of Stockholm Passionate about software engineering, AI and Cloud Engineering.
+I'm a 4th year Computer Science student @University of Piraeus with an Erasmus @University of Stockholm Passionate about Software Engineering, AI and Cloud Engineering.
 I love building cool projects and learning new technologies.

 ---